-- North East Sector, Gas Holder site (Site Ref: 73): the council should work positively and proactively to overcome constraints and brownfield land within the Forge Wood Neighbourhood should be defined and classified as residual land in which the principle of development is supported.
-A further assessment of the site and wider area should be undertaken to determine its development potential. - 4.18 Concerns were raised by one representor in relation to the Local Development Scheme and Statement of Community Consultation. - 4.19 No comments were received on the Planning Obligations Annex, Housing Trajectory, Employment Land Trajectory, Infrastructure Plan or any other Key Document or evidence base document.
+North East Sector, Gas Holder site (Site Ref: 73): the council should work positively and proactively to overcome constraints and brownfield land within the Forge Wood Neighbourhood should be defined and classified as residual land in which the principle of development is supported.
+A further assessment of the site and wider area should be undertaken to determine its development potential.

+Local Development Scheme

+Concerns were raised by one representor in relation to the Local Development Scheme: Squires Planning.